ttaubert/octoblog/source/_posts/2017-01-17-equivalence-proofs-with-saw.markdown

 ## Constant-time addition

 Now imagine that we actually want to use `add` as part of a bignum library to implement cryptographic algorithms, and thus want it to have a [constant runtime](https://cryptocoding.net/index.php/Coding_rules#Avoid_branchings_controlled_by_secret_data), independent of the arguments given.
+Here's how you could do this:

 {% codeblock lang:cpp %}
 uint8_t msb(uint8_t x) {